brentd/xray-rails/README.md

 By default, Xray will open files with Sublime Text, looking for `/usr/local/bin/subl`.

-You can configure this to be your editor of choice in Xray's UI, or create `~/.xrayconfig`, which is a YAML file.
+You can configure this to be your editor of choice in Xray's UI, or create `~/.xrayconfig`, a YAML file.

 Example `.xrayconfig`: